EsmaelMoataz/Hand-gesture-ML/README.md

 4. Update `local_train_dir` and `local_val_dir` in the script to point to your training and validation datasets.
 5. Run the main script to initiate the K-Fold cross-validation training process.

-### Contributing:

-Contributions are welcome.
-Please submit a pull request with a clear description of changes or enhancements.